 In an SMR drive, tracks generally overlap.
 However, they don’t always overlap: you can have gaps between different “zones” of shingled tracks.

-The zoned nature of SMR drives mean that it can benefit from standards which take this into account.
+The zoned nature of SMR drives means that it can benefit from standards which take this into account.
 Such standards spell out a set of commands, such as OPEN/CLOSE/FINISH ZONE, and REPORT ZONE.
 In a data center using zoned devices, it’s these standards which make it possible to manage writing and editing in a systematic way, rather than leaving management of zones entirely to the individual drives in which they figure.

 Zoned storage has a number of benefits.
 For SMR drives, zoned storage improves performance, optimizes space utilization, and manages complexity in large-scale storage systems.
-For SSD, it also cuts down on the need for overprovisioning and minimizes garbage collection cycles.
+For SSDs, it also cuts down on the need for overprovisioning and minimizes garbage collection cycles.

 Zoned standards are crucial for the scalability of data centers making use of zoned devices.
 Implementing them can be tricky, however, as it requires updated software and operating systems.
 In order to speed up the adoption of zoned storage, WD’s Zoned Storage Initiative aims to foster an open-source community which makes such upgrades easier to perform.